2021 Progressive Conservative Party of Manitoba leadership election

-The 2021 Progressive Conservative Party of Manitoba leadership election was a leadership election that was held to choose a new leader of the Progressive Conservative Party of Manitoba.
-As the Progressive Conservative Party had a majority in the Legislative Assembly of Manitoba, their newly elected leader was expected to consequently become the 24th premier of Manitoba.
-The election was called as a result of Premier (and PC party leader) Brian Pallister announcing his resignation on August 10, 2021.
+The 2021 Progressive Conservative Party of Manitoba leadership election was held on October 30, 2021.
+The internal party election was called as a result of Premier Brian Pallister, the leader of the Progressive Conservative Party of Manitoba, announcing his resignation on August 10, 2021.
+As the Progressive Conservative Party had a majority in the Legislative Assembly of Manitoba, their new leader would automatically become the 24th premier of Manitoba.

-The winner, Heather Stefanson, became the first female premier of Manitoba, on November 2, 2021.
+The winner, Heather Stefanson, became the first female premier of Manitoba, on November 2, 2021, by virtue of winning the internal party election.

 Background

 On August 10, 2021, Brian Pallister announced that he would not be seeking re-election in the next provincial election, although the exact date of his departure was not stated.
+Since the Progressive Conservatives held a majority in the Assembly, the new party leader would automatically become the premier of Manitoba.

 The party's executive council decided the subsequent leadership convention would take place on October 30, 2021.
 Pallister declined to involve himself or his family in the election and stepped down as premier and party leader on September 1, ahead of the convention, to ensure there would not be allegations of him favouring anyone in the contest.
-Subsequently, deputy premier Kelvin Goertzen was designated in a unanimous decision by the rest of the Progressive Conservative caucus to serve as interim leader until shortly after a new party leader was elected.
+Deputy premier Kelvin Goertzen was designated in a unanimous decision by the rest of the Progressive Conservative caucus to serve as interim party leader and thus premier until shortly after a new party leader was elected.

 Procedure

-In order to be eligible to contest the election, a candidate had to pay an entry fee of $25,000, provide a petition for leadership signed by 50 party members, and sell new party memberships to 1000 new or recurring patrons.
+In order to be eligible to contest the election, a candidate had to pay an entry fee of $25,000, provide a petition for leadership signed by 50 party members, and sell new party memberships to 1000 new or recurring members.
 The election was held on a one member, one vote basis, with solely mail-in ballots under a instant-runoff voting system.

 Candidates

 Shelly Glover

-Shelly Glover was the MP for Saint Boniface (2008–2015).
-In the government of Stephen Harper, she was the minister of Canadian Heritage and Official Languages (2013–2015).
+Shelly Glover had been the federal MP for Saint Boniface (2008–2015).
+In the government of Stephen Harper, she had been the minister of Canadian Heritage and Official Languages (2013–2015).
 Prior to entering politics, she was a member of the Winnipeg Police Service.